Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 Her spirit has been reported to be seen in various areas of the house.
 Odd happenings have frequently been reported, including Bettie’s bed refusing to stay made.
 Visitors have also reported hearing a male voice arguing with a woman, though nobody can be seen.
 One assumption is that this is the ghost of one of Bettie’s suitors, angry that she will not marry him.

 Bettie is not the only haunt in the house.
 Visitors and caretakers also claim to hear piano music playing at times.
-This is thought to be Bettie’s sister Tilly since Bettie never learned to play the piano in life.
+It is thought to be Bettie’s sister Tilly since Bettie never learned to play the piano in life.
 Soldier ghosts have also been spotted in and around the home; Ashton Villa served as a hospital for Confederate soldiers during the Civil War.

 St. Mary’s Orphanage